vighneshiyer/research-notes/chisel-recipes.md

 # Chisel Recipes

+## 2/22/2023

+- We worked on the code, got things to kind of work, but the compiler still needs work

 ## 2/15/2023

 - We discussed a generalized way to 'compile' a Recipe by converting it into a RTL block that has 2 IOs